kennylam8/CCNN-EEG/README.md

-## CasPer algorithm pytorch implementation
+## Alcoholic Subject Detection: Classification of EEG signals using CasPer Algorithm
 The code is based on the modified CasPer algorithm proposed by Treadgold, N.K. and Gedeon, T.D. (http://dx.doi.org/10.1007/3-540-63797-4_93), implemented in pytorch.
 And performed classification on the UCI EEG Alcoholism dataset.

 ## Disclaimer: